torvalds/linux/Documentation/vm/hmm.rst

 For flat data sets (array, grid, image, ...) this isn't too hard to achieve but complex data sets (list, tree, ...) are hard to get right.
 Duplicating a complex data set needs to re-map all the pointer relations between each of its elements.
-This is error prone and program gets harder to debug because of the duplicate data set and addresses.
+This is error prone and program gets harder to de because of the duplicate data set and addresses.

 Split address space also means that libraries cannot transparently use data